Nil Ratan Sircar – NRS Medical College

 - Students belonging to SC/ OBC/ ST have a relaxation of 10% for the minimum passing marks.

 For MD and MS

-- Candidate needs to complete an internship before applying.
+- The candidate needs to complete an internship before applying.

-- Candidate should have done MBBS from any recognized state or central university.
+- The candidate should have done MBBS from any recognized state or central university.

 For Hospital Diploma

 - Candidate applying should have passed the required subjects of 10+2 class examinations from a recognized board or university.

 Admission Process of NRS Medical College

 After the candidate has fulfilled all the required conditions for eligibility they are required to take an examination known as the National Eligibility cum Entrance Test (NEET).
 In NEET the candidate has to score a minimum of 50%, however, students of ST/ SC/ OBC have to score a minimum of 45%.